-Using simple mathematics works well when there are just two pairs of numbers or where the relationship between X & Y is perfectly linear.
-Here is a basic example:
+Simple mathematics works well when there are just two pairs of numbers or where the relationship between X & Y is perfectly linear.

-The formula in Cell E3 is:
+The formula in cell E4 is:

 Interpolation using the FORECAST function

-The FORECAST function has the following Syntax:
+The FORECAST function has the following syntax:

-The three arguments in the function are
+The three arguments in the function are:

 - x – the data point for which we want to predict a value